 Moore’s research has also linked disruption in circadian rhythm to liver cancer in mice.
 “This experiment allowed us to take several threads that were already there and put them together to come to this conclusion,” said Moore in an interview with Daily Mail.
 “We think most people would be surprised to hear that chronic jet lag was sufficient to induce liver cancer.”

-Moore is an associate editor of the science journal Endocrinology and a recipient of the Michael E. DeBakey, M.D., Excellence in Research Award.
+Moore is a member of the National Academy of Sciences and a recipient of the Michael E. DeBakey, M.D., Excellence in Research Award.